albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 map source without creating a new *Little Navmap* release.
 See :doc:`MAPTHEMES` for more information.

-Free map themes that are included per default and don't need an acccout at the respective map provider
+Free map themes that are included per default and don't need an account at the respective map provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CARTO Dark Matter